johndel/gladiatus-hack/README.md

 # Gladiatus Hack Script

 This script will play automatically your gladiator.
+It opens the browser and starts the clicking (so it's undetectable)...

-I reach him level 100 without playing very much!
+I reach level 100 without playing!
 I created it with selenium (I really love it) and ruby.
 The game sucks, you can make automate scripts that plays by their own.
 Fail!
 One day I'll make a better text-based rpg that you will have to think a bit.
 In the meantime, hack it as there is no tomorrow.

 ### Usage
 In the **glad-methods.rb file** you will find the methods that plays your character.
 Just change the login and password.
 If you are from another country, change the necessary files to represent your language.